mysliwy112/AM-transcoder/README.md

 Program was created in codeblocks, so it uses it's project system.
 Anndrzem is only compilable to 32-bit binaries, because it still uses piklib library.
 I'll add dependencies later.

-#PS.
-Sorry Dove, I just couldn't wait anymore and Whitebrim really wanted to get his graphics into game, just to be let down by engine's capabilities (oh and so sorry to say this but 32-bit encoder and piklib is not going to work with your 11k images, call me when you need to talk about this).
-Ech, It's a shame that Skoop is no longer with us, he had so many ideas for graphical mods and actual devotion to do them.